ESPN Africa

-ESPN Africa (on-air name: ESPN) is an African pay television sports channel owned by ESPN Inc., a joint venture between The Walt Disney Company (which owns a controlling 80% stake) and the Hearst Communications (which owns the remaining 20%), that was launched in 2008 like Setanta Sports and re-branded in August 2014 like Fox Sports, replacing Setanta Sports and Setanta Action.
+ESPN Africa (on-air name: ESPN) is an African pay television sports channel owned by ESPN Inc., a joint venture between The Walt Disney Company (which owns a controlling 72% stake), the Hearst Communications (which owns 18%) and National Football League (owns the remaining 10%).
 The channel broadcasts in Sub-Saharan Africa in English and French.

-It was also previously available for a brief period in 2016 in Portuguese.
+History

+ESPN International began its service in Africa in June 1994.
+When ESPN launched the television channel, was available in 19 countries in sub-Saharan Africa.
+It's portfolio of broadcasts included NFL, MLB, NBA, NASCAR, UEFA Champions League, Spanish Primera League, Euroleague, NCAA Basketball and Football, among others.

+In July 2013, ESPN announced that had decided to stop broadcasting across the Middle East and Africa at the end of the month.
+In a statement, the company said: “This was a strategic business decision made by ESPN,” the statement said.
+“At this point in time, ESPN will focus on its digital and content syndication businesses in the EMEA [Europe, the Middle East and Africa] region.”

+On December 14, 2017, The Walt Disney Company announced its intent to acquire 21st Century Fox (21CF), including international assets.
+The deal was officially completed on March 19, 2019.

+Fox International Channels had acquired Setanta Africa channels in November 2013, and in August 2014, rebranded Setanta Sports as Fox Sports and Setanta Action as Fox Sports 2.
 The channel traces its origins to a sports licensing company set up by South African sportscaster Barry Lambert, formerly of TVAfrica, as LIM Africa, later renamed Setanta Africa after a deal with Setanta gave them the rights to use the brand and created a localized African channel in August 2008.
 A second channel, Setanta Action, started in November 2012, airing other sports with particular emphasis on combat sports.
-The channels were acquired by Fox International Channels in November 2013, and in August 2014, Setanta Africa became Fox Sports and Setanta Action became Fox Sports 2.
-On 30 August 2019, months after Disney acquired most of 21st Century Fox's assets, the channels and website were put under the ESPN brand.

-Its programming mainly features football from Eredivisie, Scottish Premiership, Belgian Pro League and English Football League.
+Its programming mainly featured football from Ligue 1, Eredivisie, Scottish Premiership, Belgian Pro League and English Football League.
 The network was also a long-standing broadcaster of the South American competitions Copa Libertadores and Copa Sudamericana across Africa until the rights moved in 2017.

-Also broadcasts: NBA, NFL, NHL, MLB, NCAA, PFL, NRL rugby league and Basketball Africa League.

-Previously, as the Irish-owned Setanta Africa, the channel broadcast GAA hurling and gaelic football, plus League of Ireland football.

-In August 2019, it was announced that the network would rebrand as ESPN Africa on 30 August 2019, due to the acquisition of 21st Century Fox by Disney.
+On August 7, 2019, six months after Disney acquired most of 21st Century Fox's assets, it was announced that the network would renamed as ESPN Africa on August 30.
+The website also were put under the ESPN brand.
+This marked the return of the brand to Sub-Saharan Africa after six years, as the former local ESPN feed and ESPN America both shut down on July 31, 2013.

+On October 2, 2025, ESPN linear channels was added on Disney+ at no additional cost in South Africa.